Addition polymerisation header image - plastic dinosaurs walking across the screen.

 Addition polymerisation examples

-Toy soldiers are made of the polymer poly(ethene) or polythene
+Toy soldiers are often made from the polymer poly(ethene), also called polythene.

-The simplest and perhaps best known addition polymer is poly(ethene) or polythene.
-There are many household item made from poly(ethene) including:
+The simplest and perhaps best known addition polymer is poly(ethene) (also called polythene).
+There are many common everyday items made from poly(ethene), including:

 Equations for polymerisation

-Or we can write an equation to show how ethene polymerises to form poly(ethene) or polythene as shown below:
+Or we can write an equation to show how ethene polymerises to form poly(ethene):

-Equation for the polymersation of ethene to form poly(ethene)
+Equation for the polymerisation of ethene to form poly(ethene)

-Here n represents the number of ethene molecules in the particular polymer chain.
+Here n represents the number of ethene molecules (or monomers) in the polymer chain.

-All addition polymers are made in the same way as shown below.
-Different polymers can be made by simply starting with different monomers e.g.
+All addition polymers are made in the same way as shown above for poly(ethene); different polymers are made by starting with different monomers, e.g.:

 Model equation to show the polymerisation of chloroethene to make poly(chloroethene).